shunty-gh/AdventOfCode2024/go/README.md

 > DISCLAIMER:
 > I am a complete Go beginner

 All of these Go solutions were written after the 25th December and after I had written them in C# (and possibly Python or Rust).
 Therefore they have the benefit of hindsight and the knowledge of how to actually solve the problem.
-They were written as a learning experience and, in theory, they might even improve on some of my original solutions.
+They were written as a learning experience and, in theory, some of them might even improve on my original solutions.

 ## Pre-requisites

 * [Go installed](https://go.dev/dl)
 * (Optional) [Visual Studio Code](https://code.visualstudio.com/)
 * (Optional) Any other C# code editor, notepad, IDE, environment, cloud eg [GoLand](https://www.jetbrains.com/go/)

+These solutions were written using Go v1.23.4

 ## Run